 Rules of Engagement

 Be judicious.
-Make sure your efforts to be transparent do not violate our privacy, confidentiality, and legal guidelines for external commercial speech:
+Make sure your efforts to be transparent don’t violate our privacy, confidentiality, and legal guidelines for external commercial speech:

 - All statements must be true and not misleading and all claims must be substantiated.

-- Get approval for all safety-related posts including safety tips and photos and videos depicting employees, contractors or our work sites.
+* Get approval for all safety-related posts including safety tips, photos and videos depicting employees, contractors or our work sites.

 What you publish is widely accessible and will be around for a long time, so consider the content carefully.
-As with all communication, a good rule of thumb is , if you would not want to see what you posted in your local newspaper or on the TV news, do not post it in the social media space.
+As with all communication, and a good rule of thumb, if you would not want to see what you posted in your local newspaper or on the TV news, don’t post it in the social media space.

 Be a leader.
 Demonstrate National Grid Core Values in your communications such as integrity, respect for others, and value their diversity including their thoughts and opinions.

-If it gives you pause, pause.
-If you are about to publish something that makes you even the slightest bit uncomfortable, do not shrug it off and hit ‘send.’
-Take a minute to review these guidelines and try to figure out what it is that is bothering you, then fix it.
-If you are still unsure, you might want to discuss it with your manager or legal representative.
+If it makes you nervous, pause.
+If you’re about to publish something that makes you even the slightest bit uncomfortable, don’t shrug it off and hit ‘send.’
+Take a minute to review these guidelines and try to figure out what’s bothering you, then fix it.
+If you’re still unsure, you might want to discuss it with your manager or legal representative.
 Ultimately, what you publish is yours—as is the responsibility.
 So be sure.

 Contractors & Endorsements

-Moderation is the act of reviewing and approving content before it is published on the site.
-National Grid does not endorse or take responsibility for content posted by third parties, referred to as user generated content (UGC).
+Moderation is the act of reviewing and approving content before it’s published on the site.
+National Grid does not endorse or take responsibility for content posted by third party partners or employees, referred to as user generated content (UGC).
 This includes text input and uploaded files (video, images, audio, executables and documents).